Notes Links Bibliography Quotes Charts 8 Gates 5 Steps

 The waves rise and fall,

-finding a hole they will surely surge in.
+finding a hole they will surely surge in."

-- T'ang Meng-hsien, Song
+- T'ang Meng-hsien,

 of An

-"What is absolutely necessay in the beginning is to follow
+necessary in the beginning is to follow

 the imagination.
 For instance: